luHub/Abook/README.md

 ## Lessons from the industry

-- Doing nothing is better than doing tnings out of sink
+- Doing nothing is better than doing tnings out of sync